nicklockwood/FXForms/README.md

 You can then display the form controller just as you would do any ordinary view controller. `FXFormViewController` contains a `UITableView`, which it will create automatically as needed.
 If you prefer however, you can assign your own `UITableView` to the `tableView` property and use that instead.
 You can even initialize the `FXFormViewController` with a nib file that creates the tableView.

+`FXFormViewController` is designed to be subclassed, just like a regular `UIViewController` or `UITableViewController`.
+In most cases, you'll want to subclass `FXFormViewController` so you can add your form setup logic and action handlers.

-It is a good idea to place the `FXFormViewController` inside a `UINavigationController`.
+It is a good idea to place the `FXFormViewController` (or subclass) inside a `UINavigationController`.
 This is not mandatory, but if the form contains subforms, these will be pushed onto its navigationController, and if that does not exist, the forms will not be displayed.

 Like `UITableViewController`, `FXFormViewController` will normally assign the tableView as the main view of the controller.
 Unlike `UITableViewController`, it doesn't *have* to be - you can make your tableView a subview of your main view if you prefer.